metal3-io/metal3-docs/docs/user-guide/src/capm3/pod_placement.md

 By default, the CAPM3 controller manager deployment is aligned with upstream Cluster API:

-- The pod has **tolerations** so it can run on control-plane nodes, which are typically tainted:
+- The pod has **toleration** so it can run on control-plane nodes, which are typically tainted:
    - `node-role.kubernetes.io/master:NoSchedule`
    - `node-role.kubernetes.io/control-plane:NoSchedule`